-The Bible contains no specific statement that the Father, Son and Holy Ghost are one God, unless we consider 1 John 5:7-8, which is held to be of doubtful authenticity, but which having been retained in the I.V. leaves us to assume it has the divine endorsement.
-This passage does affirm that the three are one, yet, strangely perhaps, it has been used from quite early times in the long-drawn controversy over the personality of God, as the principal support for the doctrine of Trinity.
-It Reads: "For there are three three three three are one."
-To interpret this passage to mean that there are three distinct persons constituting God, it is necessary to assume that the Father, Son, and Holy Ghost are each a distinct person, the very thing which the passage denies.
-The names, Father, Son and Holy Ghost, are used here, as they are used throughout the acriptures, as different appellations of one and the same Being, as we have already abundently shown.
-John in no way defines these three as persons, but having named them says they are one, That these names, Father, Son and Holy Ghost, instead of being names, of three separate persons, are but different names for one and the same person, is further established by indubitable evidence, the statement of Jesus Christ.
-As Jesus taught the Nephite people to whom he appeared afstruction to his chosen disciples as to manner of performance, we quote:
+The Bible contains no specific statement that the Father, Son and Holy Ghost are one God, unless we consider I John 5:7-8, which is held to be of doubtful authenticity, but which having been retained in the Inspired Version leaves us to assume it has the divine endorsement.
+This passage does affirm that the three are one, yet, strangely perhaps, it has been used from quite early times in the long-drawn controversy over the personality of God, as the principle support for the doctrine of the Trinity.
+It reads: "For there are three that bear record in heaven, the Father, the Word, and the Holy Ghost; and these three are one."
+(I John 5:7).

+To interpret this passage to mean that there are three distinct persons constituting God, it is necessary to assume that the Father, Son and Holy Ghost are each a distinct person, the very thing which the passage denies.
+The names, Father, Son and Holy Ghost, are used here, as they are used throughout the scriptures, as different appellations of one and the same Being, as we have already abundantly shown.
+John in no way defines these three as persons, but having named them says they are one.

+That these names, Father, Son and Holy Ghost, instead of being names of three separate persons, are but different names for one and the same person, is further established by indubitable evidence - the statement of Jesus Christ.
+As Jesus taught the Nephite people to whom he appeared after his resurrection, he instituted the ordinance of baptism, giving instruction to his chosen disciples as to manner of performance, we quote: